fstagni/DIRACDocs/source/DeveloperGuide/REST/index.rst

   *Accepts metadata condition*

 **GET /filecatalogue/directory/<directory>**
-  Retrieve contents of the specified directory
+  Retrieve contents of the specified directory.
+Set parameter *verbose* to true to get extended information.

 **GET /filecatalogue/directory/<directory>/metadata**
   Retrieve metadata values for this directory compatible with the metadata condition.
   *Accepts metadata condition*

 **GET /filecatalogue/directory/<directory>/search**
   Search from this directory subdirectories that match the requested metadata search.
+Each directory will also have the amount of files it contains and their total size.
   *Accepts metadata condition*

+**GET /filecatalogue/file/<file>/attributes**
+  Get the file information

+**GET /filecatalogue/file/<file>/metadata**
+  Get the file metadata